 In the course of conducting research, we may rely on third-party service providers to host or store the data we collect.
 We take all reasonable steps to ensure that third-party service providers comply with the Privacy Act.

 You have the right to request access to any personal information we hold about you.
 This includes confirmation as to whether or not your personal data is being processed, where and for what purpose.
 You can request this information by contacting the Privacy Officer at the details listed below.
 Where we hold information that you are entitled to access, we will respond to your request in a reasonable time and endeavour to provide you with a suitable range of choices as to how access is provided.
 You have the right to request for your identifiable research information to be destroyed or de-identified.
 Depending on the channel in which the request is made this may take up to two business days to take effect across all systems.

 If at any time you believe that personal information we hold about you is incorrect, incomplete or inaccurate, then you may request amendment of it and we will either amend the information or make a record of your comment, as we think appropriate.
 You also have the right to receive your personal data and the right to transmit that data to another controller.

 If you have any questions or believe that we have at any time failed to keep one of our commitments to you to handle your personal information in the manner required by the Privacy Act then we ask that you contact us immediately using the following contact details:

 - Advisory Board Centre

 We will respond and advise whether we agree with your complaint or not.
 If we do not agree, we will provide reasons.
 If we do agree, we will advise what (if any) action we consider appropriate to take in response.

-When contacting the Advisory Board Centre’s via email, the email system makes a record of the visit and logs the following information for statistical and administrative purposes:
+When contacting the Advisory Board Centre via email, the email system makes a record of the visit and logs information for statistical and administrative purposes.